-Marianne Svašek is a Netherlands-based musician practicing Indian classical music as a singer and sarangi player.
+Marianne Svašek is a Netherlands-based musician specializing in Indian classical music as both a vocalist and sarangi player.

-As one the first students within the Indian music department at the Rotterdam Conservatory, she graduated cum laude in both singing and sarangi.
-Already as a student, she started working as a teaching assistant for ear training.
+Among the first students within the Indian music department at the Rotterdam Conservatory, she graduated cum laude in both singing and sarangi.
+During her studies, she also worked as a teaching assistant for ear training.
 Now she runs an intensive Dhrupad study programme both abroad and in her home teaching practice.
-She frequently visits Lithuania, Israel, France, Germany, the Czech Republic and other countries for workshops and concerts.
-She has also been a teacher and course leader at the Rotterdam Conservatory since 2001.
-Marianne has over 25 years of experience giving workshops and concerts across the world.
+She frequently visits Belgium, France, Germany, Lithuania, Israel, the Czech Republic and other countries for workshops and concerts.
+Marianne has 30 years of experience giving workshops and concerts across the world, and has been a teacher and course leader at the Rotterdam Conservatory since 2001.

-Marianne was born in The Hague in 1959 and currently lives in Rotterdam.
+Marianne was born in The Hague in 1959 and currently lives in Otterlo, the Netherlands.
 She speaks and teaches in Dutch, English, German, French and Czech.

 Mark